graemeg/tiopf_apps/tiOPFMapper/README.txt

 as well as register them with gTIOPFManager.

 <selections> and Automatically generated lists:
-The mapper can automatically create TtiFilteredObjectList descendants for each class that you define by setting the "auto-create-list" attribute of the <class> node to "true".
+The mapper can automatically create TtiFilteredObjectList descendants for each class that you define by setting the "auto-create-list" attribute of the <class>
+node to "true".
 The mapper will then create a TYourClassNameList object for the class and give it a FindByOID.
-The mapper will also created hard coded CRUD visitors for each List its creates for a class that you define as well as register those visitors.
+The mapper will also create a hard coded Read visitor for each List it creates for a class that you define as well as register those visitors.

 A quick note on Auto-Mapping...
 If you are using the auto map feature of tiOPF, the mapper will write code to make calls to